 We understand Gomers have to drop out for various reasons after registering.
 Below are the steps to follow for substituting Gomers.
 For each substitution, there will be a $10 charge, plus processing fees.

 An individual Gomer or whole Team that needs to drop out of GOMR understands there are no refunds.
 However, assuming the individual Substitution method described above isn't desired, a Gomer or Team may drop out and elect to transfer their registration to the following year only.

-- Captain will inform us which Gomer needs to be deleted at email@example.com.
+- Captain will complete the form to inform us which Gomer needs to be deleted.

 - We will delete that Gomer's registration, without refund, and send a discount code to the Captain to provide to their new Gomer.

 - The new Gomer will register using the discount code.

 - The new Gomer will work out reimbursement to the deleted Gomer.

 If the team decides not to participate due to weather or unforeseen circumstances, their registration is forfeited.